 Having a handful of players in the center of the field when creating an attack is a preferred approach for Ange Postecoglou at Celtic, as seen by their recent performances.
 Dominating an opponent in the middle third is essential for transferring the ball into the attacking third, which is made simpler by numerical advantage and a variety of passing options.

 However, in order to carry out this strategy, the full-backs must be tactically competent enough to perform the role.
-And Ange Postecoglou certainly has two outstanding full-backs in Anthony Ralston and Greg Taylor under his belt at Celtic Park.
+And Ange Postecoglou certainly has two outstanding full-backs in Juranovic and Greg Taylor under his belt at Celtic Park.

 BUILDING FROM THE BACK

 Build-ups are the benchmark for sides that use a possession-based approach, and how well-organized and proficient they are at bringing the ball out from the back says volumes about how organized and competent they are in other departments.